-23 Top-Rated Products for Kickstarting a Clean Beauty Routine
+23 Top-Rated Products for Kick-Starting a Clean Beauty Routine

 LOLI Beauty Plum Elixir

-This super food-infused brand is waterless and zero waste.
+This superfood-infused brand is waterless and sold in reusable glass jars in compostable packaging for zero waste.
 Each label also comes with an easy-to-read graph that tells you exactly where each ingredient was harvested.

 $78 at LOLI Beauty